NixOS/security/README.md

    which are security related, but are not cherrypicks from master.
    The [`ported`][ported] tool WILL miss these, so it is imperative to check.
-4. In the code for `ported.sh`, update the `UPSTREAM_OLDEST` to be the current commit to `master` and update the `TO_OLDEST` to be the current commit to the release branch.
-This will limit the search for next time.
+4. Update the link at the end of the output to point to the latest security vulnerability roundup.
-5. Update the link at the end of the output to point to the latest security vulnerability roundup.
+5. Commit and push and open a PR with the updated ported state file.

 ## Developing